Lab41/cyphercat/README.md

 - *Model inversion* attack is the process of either the model parameters or the data used to train the data.
 - *Model Fooling/Evasion* attacks are related to tricking a model into performing considerably worse on basic examples

+The below is created by our visualization software.
+The actual PDF has links to the arxiv papers.
 ![Model Inversion](Visualizations/Example.png)

 ## Environment and Software